What Colours Can Dogs See?

 However, dogs’ eyesight comes into its own at dawn and dusk, when they can see just as well as they do in the daytime.
 Like cats, they have retinas that function well in poor light.
 The shape of their eyes’ light receptor cells and a reflective tissue layer at the back of the eye combine to create this low-light supervision.

 And yes, that reflective layer is why dogs’ (and cats’) eyes always have a ‘red eye’ effect in photographs, and in car headlights.
+(Don’t worry though, we’ve got some top tips on How To Take Better Photos of Your Pets!).
 No wolf pack in a horror film would be complete without those glowing eyes!

 Dogs also have a broader field of vision than humans, as their eyes are more on the side of the head than ours.
 This enables them to take in details that we would either miss or would be half-glimpsed things seen ‘in the corner of the eye’.